 Time away from the daily grind can lead to some profound insights about, and creative ideas for, your business.
 Even the mighty Sir Richard Branson sings the praises of ‘inspiration holidays’ (as he calls them).
 In fact, those that take sabbaticals report higher productivity once they’re back at work.
 It might be counter-intuitive to think that time away can help you do more, but there you go.

 And that’s not all.
 Rather than everything going to shit when you step away, sabbaticals can actually make your business stronger.
-Think: professional develop and confidence building for team members; having solid systems and policies in place, and this: Removing yourself from the day-to-day running of your business.
+Think: professional development and confidence building for team members; having solid systems and policies in place, and this: Removing yourself from the day-to-day running of your business.
 That means that once you’re back on deck you’re able to focus exclusively on your main zone of genius rather than everything you do now (which I’m betting includes a bunch of admin and other tasks you don’t personally need to be doing).

 Months off to fill your personal well without your business falling down around you sounds awesome, right?